adrianlua03/ENG1003_w1_Group10/README.md

 ### a.
 Methodology

 Unlike in task 2.1, a graph would not be able to provide an answer as there are six missing variables in this task.
 Instead, pure analysis was used to solve this.
 Just like in tasks 1 and 2.1, it can be seen that the lower the values of the given variables are, the lower the total cost would be.
 This makes sense because, as shown on the given formula above, the total cost is an additive of and directly proportional to the given variables.
-Because of this, the higher the variables are, the higher the cost, and vice versa.

-The given constraints also made the analysis simpler because they set a minimum value to the inequalities of the variables.
-The same reasoning, as stated earlier, can be applied to this situation, where the higher the values of the variables are, the higher its result of the inequality as it is an additive of the products of specific variables.
+This reasoning would also make the analysis of the constraints simpler since they set a minimum value to the inequalities of the variables.

-With this in mind, it can be concluded that to provide the minimum total cost, the result of the inequalities would have to be either equal or close to the set minimum.
+With this, it can be concluded that to provide the minimum total cost, the result of the inequalities would have to be either equal or close to the set minimum.
 Substituting the values in the variables , it can be seen that the further the values of the variables (e.g. C<sub>F</sub> & C<sub>T</sub>) are away from each other, the lower the result of the cost.
-This is because the closer the values of the variables are to each other (if all of them are 5), the first inequality is maximized, and as stated earlier, it is favorable for the inequalities to be at its minimum.
+This is because if the values of the variables are closer to each other (if all of them are 5), the first inequality is maximized, and as stated earlier, it is favorable for the inequalities to be at its minimum.
 This means that the possible values of the cost (C<sub>F</sub> & C<sub>T</sub>) and trip variables (ΔF & ΔT) pairs should only be either 1 or 9.
 When substituted to the variables, however, the first inequality is not satisfied (it is below the minimum).
 To solve this, two of the variables must be replaced with 2 and 8 instead of 1 and 9; in this case, ΔT and ΔF were replaced, respectively.
 From this, it can be seen that all inequalities are satisfied and are equal or close to its minimum, resulting in a minimum cost.

 With this analysis, however, there may be multiple patterns of ones and nines.
 The values of each variables were chosen to further minimize the cost of the path.
 As only values of 1 and 9 must be chosen to fulfill the goal of this task, the group must consider which variable or area to give the higher value (9).
 To do this, the actual course of the aircraft must be considered.
 It can be seen in the course that the aircraft has no way around the fuel-consuming area.
 This means that the cost through the fuel-consuming area must be minimized.
 This is why the costs of the fuel-consuming area are reduced to 1.
 This would also mean that the cost of the time-consuming area should be either 8 or 9.
 In this case, 9 was chosen for both.
 This is because either way (if the variables are either 8 or 9), the aircraft would avoid this area entirely.
 This means that the trip time (not additional time) would have to be equal to 8, minimizing the total cost of the trip time and path.